-One firm shuts down its websites nationwide after hearing about this Cable investigation.
+One firm shuts down its websites nationally after Cable investigation.

 Illustration: Kleiner shames

-Tabloid phone hacking, trade union blacklisting and the Daniel Morgan murder scandals have shone light on the murky world of private investigation.
+Tabloid phone hacking, trade union blacklisting and the Daniel Morgan murder scandals shone a light on the murky world of private investigation.
 But what’s happening in our own backyard?
-The Cable set out to discover what’s going on locally in this unregulated industry that Theresa May as home secretary promised to regulate as far back as 2013.
+The Cable investigated the unregulated industry in Bristol that Theresa May as Home Secretary promised to regulate as far back as 2013.

 There are a number of private investigator firms that advertise services in Bristol.
 For the most part, these companies market matrimonial and corporate surveillance – think spying on cheating partners and investigating the behaviour of employees on the long-term ‘sick’.